 The Patchogue Theatre opened on May 23, 1923 as a vaudeville theatre showcasing the biggest stars of the day.
+It was built for and operated by the Glynne & Ward circuit.
 The interior was extremely elegant.
 The lobby had five crystal chandeliers.
 The main auditorium had a main balcony, Juliette balconies, pipe organ, and an orchestra pit.
 During the Depression, sound equipment was installed.

-In the early 1980’s, the main floor was divided in two, and the ceiling was extended to create a third screen in the balcony.
-This metamorphasis didn’t last long as the theater closed in the late 1980’s.
+In the early-1980’s, the main floor was divided in two, and the ceiling was extended to create a third screen in the balcony.
+This metamorphasis didn’t last long as the theatre closed in the late-1980’s.

 After standing vacant for a few years, it was discovered that after the fire in the 1950’s, they had simply covered the old ornamentation with sheetrock, and underneath was still the glory of the Patchogue Theatre.